Electrogravitational

 wavelength, and inversely proportional to

-the square of the energy of praons.
+the square of energy of praons.
 This dependence of cross-section in the quantum

 theory of elastic scattering is typical of ultrarelativistic photons – the